Geek-MD/raspiupdater/README.md

 # raspiupdater
-This is a bash script that allows you to automate Raspberry Pi packages update, updating not only system files but also updating python packages.
+This is a bash script that allows you to automate Raspberry Pi packages update.

 Things to do after dowloading script
 1. Make shell script executable runing "chmod u+x raspiupdater.sh"